polarfire-soc/polarfire-soc-documentation/how-to/linux-boot-authentication.md

 The `HSS_PAYLOAD_GEN_KEYNAME` variable should contain the name of the private key to sign the HSS payload, this should be located in the directory specified in the `HSS_PAYLOAD_GEN_KEYDIR` variable.

-Our [Yocto BSP][Yocto BSP] provides an `icicle-kit-es-auth` machine that has all the options above configured by default.
+Our [Yocto BSP][Yocto BSP] provides an `mpfs-icicle-kit-es-auth` and `mpfs-icicle-kit-prod-auth` machines that has all the options above configured by default.

 [Yocto Project Reference Manual]: https://docs.yoctoproject.org/ref-manual/variables.html#term-FIT_SIGN_ALG
 [Yocto BSP]: https://mi-v-ecosystem.github.io/redirects/repo-meta-polarfire-soc-yocto-bsp